andydunstall/piko/README.md

 ## Components

 ### Server
-The Pico server is responsible for proxying requests from downstream clients to registered upstream endpoints.
+The Pico server is responsible for proxying requests from proxy clients to registered upstream endpoints.

 Upstream endpoints register with Pico via an outbound-only connection.
 Clients